 A-Level Chemistry Mark Schemes: How To Use Them Effectively

-Now you understand how your child can use mark schemes properly in their revision it is time to discuss three key areas where mark schemes can be used to help your child earn an A* in A-level chemistry: quality of language, point distribution and synoptic links.
+Now you understand how you can use mark schemes properly in your revision it is time to discuss three key areas where mark schemes can be used to help you earn an A* in A-level chemistry: quality of language, point distribution and synoptic links.

 Quality of Language

 Quality of language is a hot topic issues in any A-level course.
-And its what your child is referring to when they tell you that they “got the concept correct but they didn’t say it like the mark scheme said it.”
+And its what you mean when you say that you got the concept correct but you didn't say it like the mark scheme said it.
 A-level examiners require that the answer to a question be answered using certain keywords.
-For example, in A-level chemistry a dative covalent bond is the donation of “a pair of electrons” rather than “electrons.”
-So, if your child writes that a dative bond is the donation of “electrons” rather than “a pair of electrons”, although the concept is generally correct, their teacher will mark their answer as wrong and write QOL (Quality Of Language) in the margin.
+For example, in A-level chemistry a dative covalent bond is the donation of "a pair of electrons" rather than "electrons."
+So, if you write that a dative bond is the donation of "electrons" rather than "a pair of electrons", although the concept is generally correct, your teacher will mark your answer as wrong and write QOL (Quality Of Language) in the margin.

 Point distribution is another hot topic issue in an A-level chemistry course.
-Has your child ever told you that they “answered the question correctly on the exam but the mark scheme wanted something extra?”
-If this sounds familiar to you its because your child answered the question correctly but didn’t go into enough depth in their answer to the question.
-When your child gets their marked exam back from their teacher they may notice that their teacher has circled the number of points that the question is worth or written “and ….” in the margin.
+Has you ever noticed that you "answered the question correctly on the exam but the mark scheme wanted something extra?"
+If this sounds familiar to you its because you answered the question correctly but didn't go into enough depth in your answer to the question.
+When you get your marked exam back from your teacher you may notice that your teacher has circled the number of points that the question is worth or written "and ...." in the margin.

 Synoptic links is a term used by educators which means to tie two or more concepts together in a question on the exam.
 A* students understand about synoptic links and are extremely aware of them because they know that if they understand the concept of synoptic links then they will revise in a certain way that will allow them get all of the marks on the question that contains synoptic links.
 This will allow them to earn an A* on the exam.
-Although your child may not use the phrase “synoptic links” while having a conversation with you, if they tell you that “they did OK on the exam but there was one question about a previous topic that they didn’t know they had to revise for on the exam”, then they are talking about synoptic links.
+Although you may not use the phrase "synoptic links" if you did OK on the exam but there was one question about a previous topic that you didn't know you had to revise for on the exam, then you are talking about synoptic links.

 A-Level Chemistry Mark Schemes: How Not To Use Them Effectively